Every writer needs to start somewhere and our writing guidelines are designed to get you writing.

 Some common themes are coming of age, facing reality, facing darkness, the power of words, self-reliance, self-awareness…

-If it’s a concept you struggle with, trying thinking instead of familiar proverbs: don’t judge a book by its cover; a stitch in time saves nine; it’s no use locking the stable door after the horse has bolted.
+If it’s a concept you struggle with, try thinking instead of familiar proverbs: don’t judge a book by its cover; a stitch in time saves nine; it’s no use locking the stable door after the horse has bolted.

 This is where Google can be a wonderful aid – and remember other search engines are available.
 Google “story themes” and you’ll be presented with lists upon lists of them.
 Equally, type “proverbs examples” into your search bar and you’ll be presented with pages of them.